benoitc/dnssd_erlang/README.md

     2> dnssd:browse("_http._tcp").
     {ok,#Ref<0.0.0.197>,[]}

 In the success case, all functions return a tuple of the form `{ok, Reference, InitialResults}`.
-Reference should be retrained to pass to dnssd:stop/1 when no further results are required.
+Reference should be retained to pass to dnssd:stop/1 when no further results are required.
 InitialResults will generally be empty unless another process has done the same operation and some results are already known.

     3> flush().
     Shell got {dnssd,#Ref<0.0.0.197>,